 Use a Plastic Container as a Trash Can

 It seems like it takes my kids just days to turn the Wagon Queen Family Truckster into the Wagon Queen Family Dumpster.
 The floor gets covered in food wrappers, old homework assignments, empty water bottles, clean and dirty napkins, and who knows what else.
+Having a dedicated trash can specifically for your car can transform your car’s interior!
 I’ve not tried this hack yet but it’s on my list.
 I like the fact that if it tips over, the small opening is less likely to allow all the contents to run out, and when you’re handed a half-finished Popsicle to dispose of due to a crippling brain freeze attack, the fact that it’s lined with a plastic bag makes cleaning-up wet, sticky items simple.

 Static Cling Tinted Plastic as a Moveable Shade